 Water is the most valuable component of our diet.
 You can go without food for days, or weeks in extreme cases but no one can survive more than a few days without water.

 Thirst is not a good indicator of whether or not you should drink – by the time you are thirsty, you have already started to dehydrate.
 Early signs of dehydration can include light-headiness, fatigue and nausea.

 A simple way to know if you are drinking enough water is to check the colour of your urine.
 If you are drinking enough water it will have little colour to it, if it is yellow your body needs more water.

 If you struggle to drink your daily quota try these 8 tips to increase your water intake:

 - Invest in a water filter – Filtered water definitely does have a better taste than tap water

 - Aim for 8 glasses a day – Put 2 litres of water in the fridge each day and make sure you drink the whole lot by the end of the day

 - Take a water bottle with you wherever you go

-- Add a dash of diet cordial or a squeeze of fresh lemon or lime juice to your water
+- Add a squeeze of fresh lemon or lime juice to your water

 - Try plain soda or mineral water instead of still water